wreck-lab/docs/machines.md

 > **CONNECTORS**
 Connect the **stepper motors** to S1-S4 using the original Ender cables, but removing the shroud from the board connectors.
 Connect the **thermistors** to J7-J8 using the original cables, but removing the shroud from the board connectors.
-Connect the **endstops** replacing the cable connectors with plain female headers.
+Connect the **endstops** to J10-J12 replacing the original cable connectors for plain female headers, and connecting then SIGNAL and GND pins as shown in (Fig.2).
-Connect the **hotend fan** to J3
-Connect the **print cooling fan** to J6 using the original cable and connector to J6.
+Connect the **hotend fan** to J3 using the original Connect the **print cooling fan** to J6 using the original cable and connector to J6.

 > **POWER CABLES**
-Taper (slightly) the power supply and bed wires to facilitate the insertion into the screw terminals.
+Taper the power supply and bed wires to facilitate the insertion into the screw terminals.

 ![connectors1](assets/img/ender_connectors_1.jpg)
 *Fig.1 Correct order and orientation of the stepper motor cables on the printHAT connectors (without shrouds)*